playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 For example, let's assume we have a basic `input` that we want to be able to reset when a button is pressed.

-To do this, we can simply have the button increment a local variable containing a number, and set the `key` value to track said number as it's internal reference.
+To do this, we can simply have the button increment a local variable containing a number and set the `key` value to track said number as its internal reference.

 <!-- tabs:start -->